FPorreca/COCOWEARS/Unical/README.md

 🧠 Project Scope and Contributions

 This repository reflects a substantial engineering effort encompassing:

-•	Embedded firmware development for UWB and inertial sensing platforms
+•	Embedded firmware development for UWB and inertial sensing platforms;
-•	Real-time data acquisition and logging
+•	Real-time data acquisition and logging;
-•	Hardware acceleration via custom VHDL IP cores
+•	Hardware acceleration via custom VHDL IP cores;
-•	Integration with Zynq SoC platforms using both PS and PL
+•	Integration with Zynq SoC platforms using both PS and PL;
-•	Development of reusable libraries for sensor and display control
+•	Development of reusable libraries for sensor and display control;
-•	Simulation and validation through structured testbenches
+•	Simulation and validation through structured testbenches;
-•	Dataset preparation and formatting for machine learning applications The modular architecture ensures scalability and adaptability to various applications, making this repository a valuable resource for researchers and developers working in wearable systems.
+•	Dataset preparation and formatting for machine learning applications;

+The modular architecture ensures scalability and adaptability to various applications, making this repository a valuable resource for researchers and developers working in wearable systems.